If you have a pet, there's a good chance you want to spoil him too for the holidays.

 “With more [people] owning pets — and pets living longer — it is kind of unavoidable that there will be more money spent in the pet category,” says Janene Zakrajsek, owner of Pussy and Pooch pet stores in California.
 Each year, Zakrajsek and her team unveil a gift list called "Twelve Holiday Gift Ideas for the Pet Lover."
-Selections this year range from $8 tuna sushi for cats to $295 for a limited-edition pet lounge.
+Selections in recent years ranged from $8 tuna sushi for cats to $295 for a limited-edition pet lounge.
 If you are ready to fill your pet’s stocking with cool gear, here are a few fun trends heading to a store near you.

 Products with a purpose — and a personality